farhaannishtar/web-sprint-challenge-applied-javascript-1/README.md

 5. What is a component?

-A component is a logically isolated
+A component is a logically isolated piece of code.
+It is a JavaScript class or function that optionally accepts inputs known as properties (props) and returns a React element that describes how a section of the UI (User Interface) should appear.